Marioalexsan/AtlyssMods/AutoSaver/_Thunderstore/README.md

 - "More Bank Tabs" v0.1.1 - if this mod is detected, AutoSaver will try to backup the three extra slots created by it.
   - Extra slots will follow the format `MoreBankTabs_itemBank_{X}`, where X is the extra slot.
+- Nessie's EasySettings v1.1.6 (optional dependency used for configuration)

  Compatibility with other game versions is not guaranteed, especially for updates with major changes.